scss28/libcx/README.md

 The library is knowingly written without the use of some C++ features to reduce complexity and make it easier to use.
 ## Features
-#### Slices and buffers
+#### Slices
-`std::Slice` represents a readonly view into a "slice" of memory, on the inside it's just a pointer and length. `std::Buf` is like a slice but you're allowed to modify the sliced memory.
+`std::Slice` represents a readonly view into a "slice" of memory, on the inside it's just a pointer and length.
+A lot of functions in the library deal with this struct.
 #### Arrays and lists
 - **Array**
     ```C++